_0001 — How Memex Came to Be

 Reasoning drifted.

-I would spend hours building continuity with the system only to watch it reset back to zero.
+I would spend hours building continuity with the system only to watch the reasoning reset back to zero the moment the session ended.

 At the time, I was not a coder.